Clinical Microbiology Short Essay Question And Answers

 Mumps Laboratory Diagnosis:

-• Isolation of viruses from CSF, saline (or) urine.
+• Isolation of viruses from CSF, saline (or urine.

-• Serological tests with paired serum samples are tested for the rise in the titer of antibodies by complement fixation test ELISA, haemagglutination tests.
+• Serological tests with paired serum samples are tested for the rise in the titer of antibodies by complement fixation test ELISA, and haemagglutination tests.

 • Serum amylase levels are elevated in both parotitis and acute pancreatitis.

-• Mumps Treatment: Treatment is conservative maintaining hydration.
+• Mumps Treatment: Treatment is conservative, maintaining hydration.

 RNA Viruses Short Question And Answers